zacqueleong/my-project/README.md

 # my-project

-This is a project created by following the insturctions from Sigma School's GitHub Assignment.

 Initial Release
 Publish Date: 4 July 2023
 File: app.js

+This is a project created by following the insturctions from Sigma School's GitHub Assignment.

+This project helps me to understand how to use GitHub.

+I have added a new line of text here!
+Please pull me.